Development of the next generation of 3D printed EMI shielding solutions based on 2D nanomaterials inks

 Importance of Multifunctionality

-To enable new EMI shielding applications for next-generation devices, multifunctionality and low reflection features are also important for shielding material.
-These characteristics can significantly:
+To enable new EMI shielding applications for next-generation devices, the following features are also important for shielding material:

 Miniaturization Challenges

-Furthermore, as a critical component in electronic devices and equipment, EMI shielding materials also face great challenges from the miniaturization aspect.
+Furthermore, as a critical component in electronic devices and equipment, EMI shielding materials also face significant challenges from the miniaturization aspect.

 Potential of 2D Nanomaterials